scshitole/vault_doc/1-ex/2-ex/3-ex/4-ex/5-ex/6-ex/7-ex/8-ex/9-ex/README.md

-# Lets review the tmpl files
+# Lets review the tmpl files.

 1. The following values will be replaced dynamically and the cert.json & http.json will be created ```.Data.certificate .Data.private_key & .Data.issuing_ca```
    ![alt text](../../../../../../../../../images/cert.png)